supertokens/supertokens-android/CONTRIBUTING.md

 ### Prerequisites
 - OS: Linux or macOS
-- Nodejs & npm
 - IDE: [VSCode](https://code.visualstudio.com/download)(recommended) or equivalent IDE

 ### Project Setup
 1. Please setup `supertokens-core` by following [this guide](https://github.com/supertokens/supertokens-core/blob/master/CONTRIBUTING.md#development-setup).
 If you are not contributing to `supertokens-core`, please skip  steps 1 & 4 under "Project Setup" section.
 2. Clone the forked repository in the parent directory of the previously setup `supertokens-root`.
-That is, `supertokens-website` and `supertokens-root` should exist side by side within the same parent directory.
+That is, `supertokens-android` and `supertokens-root` should exist side by side within the same parent directory.
-3. `cd supertokens-website`
+3. `cd supertokens-android`
 4. Install the project dependencies
    ```
    npm i -d